Pakistanis vote in tight race between Imran Khan, jailed ex-PM's party

 PML-N’s lacklustre campaign was reinvigorated by the return to Pakistan of party founder Nawaz Sharif, 68, who was earlier this month convicted and sentenced in absentia to 10 years in prison over the purchase of upscale London apartments using offshore companies in the mid 1990s.
 He has denied any wrongdoing.

-Although Nawaz Sharif is banned from political office for life, party officials say the PML-N base has been galvanised by his return to Pakistan to be arrested on July 13.
+Although Nawaz Sharif is banned from political office for life, party officials say the PML-N has been galvanised by his return to Pakistan to be arrested on July 13.

 The three-time prime minister has called the legal cases against his family a politically motivated conspiracy by elements of the army and judicial establishment.